Renters, Here's When You Should Call Your Landlord [Infographic]

 This is the question my friend, Sara, asked me the other day.
 Normally, I’d say changing a light bulb is an easy fix for a renter.
 In this case, Sara’s repair required a specific type of bulb for recessed lighting.
-She opted to call her landlord for assistance due to the cathedral ceiling location of the light itself.
+She opted to call her landlord for assistance due to the cathedral ceiling location of the light.

 Thinking of Sara’s situation made me wonder, “When should a renter call their landlord?”

-As explained in our post, “Dear Future Landlord, Here’s What We Need From You,” before signing a lease, it's wise to go over with the landlord what is expected of a tenant.
+In our post, “Dear Future Landlord, Here’s What We Need From You,” we discussed that it's wise to go over what the landlord expects from their tenants, before signing a lease.
 This may clarify what a tenant is responsible for and what the landlord covers.
-Right from the start, clear expectations and open lines of communication fosters a positive tenant/landlord relationship.
+Right from the start, clear expectations and open lines of communication foster a positive tenant/landlord relationship.

-As your lease term progresses, these are the major scenarios that should be brought to a landlord's attention:
+As your lease term progresses, these are the major scenarios that should be brought to a landlord's attention quickly.

 Let’s say a hurricane brings torrential rain.
-When the back yard suddenly becomes a body of water, make a quick call to the landlord describing the waves that are splashing into the lower level of the home.
+When the backyard suddenly becomes a body of water, make a quick call to the landlord describing the waves splashing into the lower level of the home.